Phitsanulok Phitsanulok Province, Thailand Travel Guide

 Consider Ayutthaya or Lopburi, two other historical capitals, or explore ancient Khmer temples in Isaan (Northeast Thailand).

-Head to Chiang Mai or Chiang Rai for mountainous landscapes, trekking, and outdoor activities, or venture into Southern Thailand's jungle regions.
+Head to Chiang Mai or Chiang Rai for mountainous landscapes, trekking, and outdoor activities, or venture into The southern part of Thailand's jungle regions.

 Travel to Southern Thailand for stunning coastal areas and islands like Phuket, Krabi, Koh Lanta, or Koh Samui.